AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 Once per program, the POST `/program/<programId>/networkInfrastructures` endpoint is invoked, simply passing the value of `flexiblePortEgress` for the `kind` parameter and region.
 The endpoint responds with the `network_id`, as well as other information including the status.
 The full set of parameters and exact syntax should be referenced in the API docs.

 Once called, it typically takes approximately 15 minutes for the networking infrastructure to be provisioned.
-A call to the Cloud Manager's [environment GET endpoint]<!-- CM API Stub (https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/getEnvironment)--> would show a status of "ready".
+A call to the Cloud Manager's [environment GET endpoint](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/getEnvironment) would show a status of "ready".

 If the program-scoped flexible port egress configuration is ready, the `PUT /program/<program_id>/environment/<environment_id>/advancedNetworking` endpoint must be invoked per environment to enable networking at the environment level and to declare any port forwarding rules.
 Parameters are configurable per environment in order to offer flexibility.